-After surgery, you will wake up wearing your post-surgical bra, which you should continue wearing day and night for 6-weeks.
-After the surgery the wound will be dressed with medical tape.
-This is splash-proof and shower-proof but not bath-proof.
-You will be able to shower from the day after surgery, and dab the tape dry with a clean towel and then use a hair-dryer on a cold setting to dry the tapes.
-You will be able to return to sedentary activity (i.e. an office job or light duties) within a few days, depending upon how you feel.
+After surgery, you will wake-up wearing your post-surgical bra, which you will wear for a further 6-weeks.
+After the surgery, the wound will be dressed with surgical tape that is splash-proof and shower proof, however, not bath-proof.
+After showering, we advise that you dab the tape with a towel and use a hairdryer on a cold setting to dry the tapes.
+You will be able to get back to light activity (i.e. a desk-based work ) within a week of surgery in most cases.

 How long before daily activities may be resumed?